Adapt is under active development

 Adapt operates in both real-time and archival modes, producing standardized data products in the form of gridded fields, tabular summaries, and relational tracking records.
 Its design emphasizes reproducibility, extensibility, and consistency, allowing new analysis methods and data sources to be integrated without altering core workflows.

-Currently, it ingests NEXRAD Level-II data, performs gridding/segmentation/analysis, and writes results for downstream visualization and scientific workflows.
+Currently, it ingests NEXRAD Level-II data, performs gridding, segmentation, and analysis, and writes results for downstream visualization and scientific workflows.

 Installation#